Gwendolen Lampshire Hayden

 1904 - 1972

+Gwendolen was born in Lane Ccounty, Oregon, on April 4, 1904, the daughter of Joel James and Grace Brown Lampshire.
 An accomplished violinist, Hayden distinguished herself while studying at the University of Oregon, where she was concertmaster of and a soloist with the UO orchestra in her senior year.
 Following her graduation in 1925, she continued as a violin instructor and director of the high school orchestra at the UO for three years.
+While at UO, she had married Edwin Jesse (Jess) Hayden on October 18,1924 and they became members of the SDA Church on May 7, 1927.

 She taught violin and conducted the orchestra at Walla Walla College, now University, for one year, 1928-1929, where the 1929 yearbook noted that her "excellent leadership so inspired her orchestra members that the notice 'orchestra practice tonight' is received with enthusiasm."
 She then taught at Union College for three years, from 1930 to 1933, before returning to WWC where her husband, Jesse, completed a degree in 1936.
 She played in the Walla Walla Symphony during both stays at WWC, serving as concertmaster in the 1935-1936 season.